Kennedy Space Center Guide

 This is a 3 hour walking tour alongside Space Shuttle Atlantis’s last launch director, Mike Leinbach as he takes you through the risks and rewards of the space shuttle program.
 Next stop is the Shuttle Launch Experience followed by Forever Remembered and the tour ends with a private sit-down to ask any remaining questions.

-Hours of operation for 2023
+Hours of operation for rest of 2024

 The Kennedy Space Center is open Monday - Sunday weekly at the following times*: